 Start of work with site and utility investigations to inform design

-The GCLR3 project team must verify and map underground services prior to construction by undertaking site and utility investigations.
+The Stage 3 project team must verify and map underground services prior to construction by undertaking site and utility investigations.
 This important information will help to inform the detailed design and assist with Phase 2 – Utilities.

 What happens during this phase?